-Name Түре DEFAULT Description CAN BE OBTAINED FROM SHELF FRU INFO COOLING_FAN_IN CREASE_TIMEOUT Number 0 The minimum timeout between successive increments of the fan speed during operation of the cooling algorithm in Minor Alert state.
-Should be a multiple of COOLING_POLL_TIMEOUT; if not, it is rounded up to the next multiple.
-If the parameter is omitted or set to 0, this timeout is equal to COOLING_POLL_TIMEOUT.
-Yes COOLING_IGNORE LOCAL_CONTROL Boolean FALSE Do not use local control capabilities on fan devices; Shelf Manager explicitly manages the fan level.
-No COOLING_KEEP_P OWERED_OFF_FRU S_IN_M1 Boolean FALSE If set, the FRUs that are powered off by the Shelf Manager due to a critical temperature stay in state M1 and are not automatically activated and powered on when the temperature condition goes away; manual intervention is needed to reactivate each such FRU.
-Yes COOLING_NO_POW ER_DOWN_IN_CRI TICAL_ALERT Boolean FALSE Do not power down FRUs that experience critical thermal alerts.
-This mode is not compliant with the PICMG 3.0 (Advanced TCA) specification and should be used with extreme caution.
-Yes COOLING_MANAGE MENT String(64) "" (undefined) If specified, the name of the shared library that implements cooling management.
-The actual name of the library is libcooling <xxx>.so, where <xxx> is the value of this configuration parameter.
-This library is dynamically loaded by the Shelf Manager and must be located in /var/bin or /lib.</xxx></xxx> No COOLING_POLL_T IMEOUT Number 30 The maximum time (in seconds) between successive invocations of the cooling monitoring and management thread.
-Yes

-Name Түре Default DESCRIPTION CAN BE OBTAINED FROM SHELF CPLD_ACTIVE_WO RKAROUND Boolean TRUE This flag (when TRUE ) enables a special workaround to detect the loss of the Active signal in the CPLD.
+COOLING_NO_P OWER_DOWN_IN CRITICAL_AL ERT Boolean FALSE Do not power down FRUs that experience critical thermal alerts.
+This mode is not compliant with the PICMG 3.0 (AdvancedTCA) specification and should be used with extreme caution.
+Yes COOLING_MANA GEMENT String(64) "" (undefined) If specified, the name of the shared library that implements cooling management.
+The actual name of the library is libcooling<xxx>.so</xxx> , where < xxx&gt; is the value of this configuration parameter.
+This library is dynamically loaded by the Shelf Manager and must be located in /var/bin or /lib . Νο COOLING_POLL TIMEOUT Number 30 The maximum time (in seconds) between successive invocations of the cooling monitoring and management thread.
+Yes CPLD_ACTIVE WORKAROUND Boolean TRUE This flag (when TRUE ) enables a special workaround to detect the loss of the Active signal in the CPLD.
 (Registers in the CPLD (Complex Programmable Logic Device) on the ShMM expose the state of the hardware redundancy signals to the software.)
 This loss may happen on some platforms when hot inserting a ShMM carrier.
 The workaround can be turned off by setting this value to FALSE , if this problem does not exist for a specific platform.
 This parameter is not applicable to the ShMM-700.
-RU INFO No CTCA_FRU_RESET TIMEOUT Number 500 CompactPCI shelves only.
-The time in milliseconds during which the Shelf Manager holds the BD_SEL# line low in order to reset a CompactPCI board.
-No CTCA_HEALTHY_T IMEOUT Number 0 CompactPCI shelves only.
-The time in seconds during which the Shelf Manager waits for the HEALTHY# signal to appear when powering on a CompactPCI board.
-If the HEALTHY# signal does not appear within the specified time, the Shelf Manager deactivates the board.
-0 (the default) stands for "infinity".
-No CTCA_INITIAL_F AN_LEVEL Number 15 CompactPCI shelves only.
-The initial fan speed (in the range 015) that Shelf Manager applies to fan trays in CompactPCI shelves.
-0 corresponds to the slowest, and 15 to the fastest possible speed.
 No

+CTCA_FRU_RES Number 500 CompactPCI shelves only.
+The No

+ET_TIMEOUT time in milliseconds during

+which the Shelf Manager holds

+the BD_SEL# line low in order

+to reset a CompactPCI board.

+CTCA_HEALTHY Number 0 CompactPCI shelves only.
+The No

+TIMEOUT time in seconds during which

+the Shelf Manager waits for

+the HEALTHY# signal to appear

+when powering on a

+CompactPCI board.
+If the

+HEALTHY# signal does not

+appear within the specified

+time, the Shelf Manager

+deactivates the board.
+0 (the

+default) stands for "infinity".

+CTCA_INITIAL Number 15 CompactPCI shelves only.
+The No

+FAN_LEVEL initial fan speed (in the range

+015) that Shelf Manager

+applies to fan trays in

+CompactPCI shelves.
+0

+corresponds to the slowest,

+and 15 to the fastest possible

+speed.

+DEFAULT_GATE IP-address None The default IP address used for No

+WAY_IP_ADDRE the gateway for shelf-external

+SS (RMCP-based) communication,

+if the corresponding

+parameter is set to 0.0.0.0

+in the IPMI LAN Configuration

+Parameters for channel 1.
+If a

+non-zero gateway IP address is

+provided in the LAN

+Configuration Parameters, the

+value provided in the Shelf

+Manager configuration file is

+ignored.